 Other medical related ionising radiation sources

 We will conclude this latest blog post by a quick mention of some less common but fascinating medical treatment systems.
 We have RPS training delegates working with all the systems mentioned in this section.
 In addition, Ionactive is fortunate to be involved in providing Radiation Protection Adviser services and undertaking shielding design calculations across a broad range of these.

 The Gamma Knife is a stereotactic radiosurgery system for the treatment of brain tumors (and other nerve-related symptoms such as facial pain).
 The system uses 192, 1TBq Co-60 radioactive sources arranged into a heavily shielded source holder with selective collimators.
 Like brachytherapy mentioned above, the RPS in this area will be concerned with radiation safety and security (since each of the 192 sources has HASS status).

 Ionactive has been involved in the early development of the Elekta Unity ‘MRI Radiotherapy’ system (including shielding design and safety system endorsements for R&D bunkers) and more recently in the shielding design of clinical installations of Unity at hospital sites.
-We have already had RPS delegates working with Unity and Proton Beam therapy systems on our regular two-day courses in 2019.

 Mark Ramsay is a Radiation Protection Adviser (RPA) and Radioactive Waste adviser (RWA) with Ionactive Consulting Limited.